waku-org/js-waku/guides/relay-receive-send-messages.md

 ```js
 import { getStatusFleetNodes } from 'js-waku';
 const nodes = await getStatusFleetNodes();
 await Promise.all(nodes.map((addr) => waku.dial(addr)));
 ```

 # Receive messages

-To monitor messages for your app, you need to register an observer on relay for your app's content topic:
+To watch messages for your app, you need to register an observer on relay for your app's content topic:

 ```js
 const processIncomingMessage = (wakuMessage) => {